 How to Get Sand Out of Your Pool (& Why It’s There)

 Has sand started magically appearing in your pool?
-Unless your backyard is a beach, sand has no place in your swimming pool.
+Unless your backyard happens to be a beach, sand has no place in your swimming pool.
 So if you find yourself with a sudden invasion of sand, why did it appear, and how did it get there?
+That’s what I cover in this article, along with tips to fix common issues with sand filters and other problems.
+Let’s dive in!

 Main Takeaways